How to upgrade your MacBook to macOS High Sierra

 Backing up your Mac before a major upgrade is a necessity, especially if you’re going for a beta version.
 You don’t want to risk losing any precious info, so there’s no excuse for skipping this step.

-You can easily backup your Mac by turning to Apple’s own software, Time Machine, that saves a copy of everything on your Mac on hourly, daily, monthly and weekly backups.
-What’s more, except the automatic backups, you can also customize the process and have your most precious docs and files backed up manually from System Preferences.
+You can easily back up your Mac by turning to Apple’s own software, Time Machine, that saves a copy of everything on your Mac on hourly, daily, monthly, and weekly backups.
+What’s more, except for the automatic backups, you can also customize the process and have your most precious docs and files backed up manually from System Preferences.